ikmb/esga/docs/usage.md

 ```

 It is not possible to run a mixture of single-end and paired-end files in one run.

+#### `--rnaseq_stranded` [ true | false (default) ]
+Whether your RNAseq library was sequenced with a strand-specific protocol.
+Our assumption is that this would be dUTP as is typical for Illumina applications.

 #### `--outdir` [ default = 'annotation_output' ]
 The output directory where the results will be saved.